 The record-high influx of refugees via Hungary into the EU increased national concerns regarding potential terrorist attacks, particularly in the wake of numerous acts of terrorism in Western Europe since 2015.
 Hungarian treatment of refugees has been controversial, including the use of force (tear gas and water cannons) to maintain order at borders.
 That being said, the country remains an unlikely target of Islamist militant groups.
-Ethnically motivated violence, targeted primarily at members of the Roma and Jewish community, is the primary terrorism risk in Hungary.
+Ethnically motivated violence, targeted primarily at members of the Roma and various immigrant communities, is the primary terrorism risk in Hungary.

 The risk of Hungary being involved in an inter-state military conflict or the likelihood of civil war occurring in the country is low.
 The issue of Hungarian minorities occasionally tests diplomatic ties between Hungary and its neighbours (mainly Slovakia, Romania, Serbia and Ukraine), but this is highly likely to be contained at the diplomatic and political level.
 Hungary is also part of the EU (alongside Slovakia and Romania), which mitigates the risk further; whereas its membership in NATO (likewise alongside Slovakia and Romania) will act as an additional forceful deterrent against external assault.

 Pro- and anti-government protests will occur occasionally in Hungary, typically attracting several thousand people.
 They have the potential to cause some disruption to businesses and traffic, mainly in central Budapest.
 If held, they are unlikely to last for longer than a few hours or a day at a time.
 Despite the occasional presence of far-right participants, violence is unlikely and in fact violent protests have not been seen since 2006.
 Government premises or vehicles would be the most probable targets for vandalism during these protests.
 Environmental and anti-globalisation movements exist, but remain underdeveloped and organise mainly as peaceful social movements.